An Evaluation of Bayesian Methods for Bathymetry-based Localization of Autonomous Underwater Robots: Conclusion

 \section{Conclusion}

 Using bathymetry data and the measurements from a single-beam sonar altimeter and a depth sensor, we present four localization algorithms based on the EKF, UKF, PF, and MPF respectively.
-Also, we evaluate the performance of each filter in various aquatic environments and with multiple robot motions.
-The results demonstrate the feasibility of the Bayesian filter-based algorithms for localizing an AUV with bathymetric information using two low-cost sensors.
+We evaluate the performance of each filter in various aquatic environments and with multiple robot motions.
+The results demonstrate the feasibility of the Bayesian filter-based algorithms for localizing an AUV with bathymetry information using two low-cost sensors.
 The MPF-based localization generally performs best, both in terms of accuracy and computational cost.
 However, the UKF can be a good alternative to the PF and MPF at the expense of accuracy if an AUV mostly actuates linearly and has limited computational power.
 Additionally, the PF seems to be the most accurate in water bodies with sufficient terrestrial variations if an AUV possesses the necessary computational power.
-Future work will focus on evaluating the performance of the proposed localization algorithms when run on-board AUVs, testing the algorithms on the bathymetry data from other Minnesota lakes, and deploying active acoustic sensors to improve localization accuracy.
+Future work will focus on evaluating the performance of the proposed algorithms with field tests and analyzing the failures of particle filters on simple bathymetry in more detail.